3 Days in Venice: Best Itinerary for First-Time Visitors

 A fado guitar; see fado performances while traveling in Portugal

 Our favorite place for fado in Lisbon is Restaurante Canto do Camões on Travessa da Espera in the Bairro Alto.
-It’s low-key, with a friendly owner, good food, reasonable prices, and lots of fado.
-When we were there, singers dropped in, performed a few songs designed to rip our hearts out, collected a few euros from the proprietor, and then left, presumably to go sing in another place.
 Sadly, Restaurante Canto do Camões is now closed permanently; however, you’ll find other small restaurants that feature fado in the Bairro Alto and the Alfama.
+Walk around and listen!

 Skyline of Coimbra in Portugal, a great place to hear fado